solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

    }}}"}
    ```

    It is important to know the syntax of the authorization response, because you later use a transformation policy to extract the dynamic metadata key-value pair and map it to a header in the request.
-To view the authorization response, enable debug logging for the extauth pod and review the pod's logs.
+To view the authorization response, enable debug logging for the extauth pod with  and review the pod's logs for a request to httpbin.
+To enable debug logging, edit the extauth deployment with `kubectl edit deployment extauth -n gloo-system` and change the `LOG_LEVEL` to `debug`.

    {{% /notice %}}